basis-technology-corp/annotated-data-model/README.md

 Base Noun Phrases are spans of text, aligned with token boundaries.

-### ENTITY_MENTION ###
+### ENTITY ###

-Entity Mentions are the output of REX.
+Entities are the output of REX.
+Entities are a result of document-level grouping of mentions that refer to the same thing.
 Mentions are spans of characters, not necessarily aligned with tokens.
 See the REX documentation for the information delivered with an entity mention.

-### RESOLVED_ENTITY ###

-Resolved Entities are the output of RES which associates an indoc (one or more entity mentions chained together) in a document with a real-world entity.
-See the RES documentation for the information delivered with a resolved entity.

 ### RELATION_MENTIONS ###